Koopman Kernel Regression: Numerical Experiments

 {\bf Bi-stable system~} Consider an ODE $\dot{x} = ax+bx^3$ that arises in modeling of nonlinear friction.
-The parameters are chosen as $a=4, b=-16$, so that the system is bi-stable at fixed points $\pm 1$.
-Simulations result performed for this example are depicted in Figure~\ref{fig:bistableSamplesandH}.
-Sample trajectories both on training and testing data indicate the efficacy of our forecasting for the length of sample trajectories.
-Such consistency over time follows from the forecast risk minimization of KKR.
-While EDMD correctly captures the initial trend of most trajectories it fails to provide accurate forecasts due to its reliance on few, but optimized, approximate eigenfunctions.
-Also, the behavior of KKR's excess risk for an increasing time horizon $T=H\dt, \dt = {1}/{14}s$ closely matches our analysis. { \pgfplotsset{ticklabel style = {font= \sffamily}, every axis label/.append style={font= \sffamily, yshift=6pt}, legend style = {font= \sffamily},title style={yshift=-7pt, font = \sffamily} } } { \pgfplotsset{ticklabel style = {font= \sffamily}, every axis label/.append style={font= \sffamily, yshift=6pt}, legend style = {font= \sffamily},title style={yshift=-7pt, font = \sffamily} } } {\bf Van der Pol oscillator~} Consider a second order ODE $\ddot{x}=2\dot{x}(1-5x^2)-0.8x$.
-It describes a dissipative system whose nonlinear damping induces a stable limit cycle.
-Such a phenomenon is present in various different fields, from electrical circuits to legged locomotion.
-In Figure \ref{fig:VdPNandDo} two fundamental effects are validated: the excess risk rate with increasing data and the consistency, via the test risk, with increasing amount of eigenspaces.
-Furthermore, the comparison with the state of the art demonstrates the benefits of our KKR framework.
-For a given rank, the performance of EDMD is strongly tied to the amount of data.
-However, our approach does not require a careful choice of the eigenspace cardinality to perform for a specific amount of data.
-Confirming our consistency results, the increase of eigenspace cardinality, KKR can only improve, whereas the opposite effect is observed for EDMD.
-Although the eigenvalues that determine the eigenspaces are always randomly chosen from a uniform distribution in $\overline{\mathbb{B}_1(\bm{0})}$, KKR consistently outperforms EDMD. \looseness=-1
+The parameters are $a=4$, $b=-4$, making for a bi-stable system at fixed points $\pm 1$.
+The numerical results are depicted in Figure~\ref{fig:Bernoulli3SamplesandH}.
+Sample trajectories both on training and testing data indicate the utility of the forecast risk minimization of KKR.
+While EDMD correctly captures the initial trend of most trajectories it fails to match the accuracy of Sig-PDE or our KKR predictors that utilize time-series structure.
+Furthermore, the behavior of KKR's generalization gap for an increasing time horizon $T=H\dt, \dt = {1}/{14}s$ closely matches our theoretical analysis. \pgfplotsset{ticklabel style = {font= \sffamily}, every axis label/.append style={font= \sffamily, yshift=6pt}, legend style = {font= \sffamily},title style={yshift=-7pt, font = \sffamily} }

+{\bf Van der Pol oscillator~} Consider an ODE $\ddot{x}=\dot{x}(2-10x^2)-0.8x$ describing a dissipative system whose nonlinear damping induces a stable limit cycle --- a phenomenon present in various dynamics.